nradovic1/Deep_Learning/README.md

 ## Overview

-    Working for Alphabet Soup, the purpose of this analysis is to create an algorithm model to predict wheter or not applicants for funding will be succesfull.
-A CSV file with company's past funding data that contained over 34,000 rows of data is used to train the model.
-Pandas is used to preproccess and import the data, Scikit Learn is used to standardize and split the data into train/test data, and Python's TenserFlow library is used to train and evaluate the data.
+    The purpose of this analysis is to create analgorithm model to predict whether or not application for funding by a non-profit company Alphabet Soup will be succesfull or not.
+A CSV file with company's past funding that contained over 34,000 of data will be utilized to train the model.
+Pandas is used to import the data and preproccess it, Scikit Learn is used to standardize and split the data into train/test data.
+Python's TenserFlow library is used to train and evaluate the data.

 ## Results